python/devguide/documentation/style-guide.rst

 ``tuple`` type.
 When referring to general ideas, do not style the relevant word as a type.

-Many types have descriptive names which do not exactly match their type name.
-For example, "context variables" describes ``contextvars.ContextVar``, and "partial function" may be used to describe an application of ``functools.partial``.
-Use these names only when they serve to clarify the text better than the type name itself would, and put them in lowercase.
+Many types have descriptive names which may or may not exactly match their type name.
+For example, "context variables" describes ``contextvars.ContextVar``, and both "dict" and "dictonary" are used to describe ``dict``.
+Once it is clear that the text refers to a specific type, use the naming which suits the context: in the case of ``dict``, any of "dict", "dictionary", or "``:class:`dict```" may be best.

+Descriptive names should be written as common nouns, meaning they are lowercase when not at the start of a sentence or phrase.

 .. index:: diataxis
 .. _diataxis: